 These businesses are investing in knowledge management systems and encouraging their employees to use face-to-face communication more to share information.
 Sometimes you can’t beat the good old office water cooler!

 5. Going digital

-It might sound surprising in 2018 that not every business does everything on computers.
-Large, bureaucratic organizations can still drag the chain and insist on doing many functions using paper-based systems for a variety of reasons – from not being agile and willing to change, or because they think if it isn’t broke why fix it and sink money into new tech systems.
+It might sound surprising that even in this day and age, not every business does everything on computers.
+Large, bureaucratic organizations can still drag the chain and insist on doing many functions using paper-based systems for a variety of reasons – from not being agile and willing to change, or because they think if it isn’t broken why fix it and sink money into new tech systems.

 6. Embracing enterprise social networks